-If the BCT has received additional credit obligations since the Wanted Credits List was released, then it may re-consider and make an offer for unsuccessful bids.
-In these circumstances, the bids to receive a BCT offer will be prioritised from recently held credit purchase programs with the aim of providing best value for money and for reducing the BCT's risks and transaction timeframes.
+If the BCT receives additional credit obligations after the Wanted Credits List is released, it may make an offer for unsuccessful bids.
+The BCT will prioritise bids from recently held credit purchase programs, provide best value for money and reduce the BCT's risks and transaction timeframes.